+Sexually abused children feel many different emotions, including fear, anger, isolation, sadness, guilt, shame, and confusion.
 A combination or pattern of indicators should alert you to the possibility of sexual abuse.
 You may notice physical and behavioral indicators by observing the child, and you may become aware of indicators that relate to the parent or caregiver.

 - difficulty in walking or sitting.

-- torn, stained or bloody underclothing.
+- torn, stained or bloody underclothing or diaper.

-- pain or itching in genital area.
+- pain, discomfort, bleeding or itching in genital area.

 - bruises or bleeding in external genitalia, vaginal or anal areas.

-- venereal disease, especially in pre-teens.
+- venereal disease.

 - frequent urinary or yeast infections.

+- encopresis (fecal soiling).

+- massive weight change.

+- unwilling to change or take off clothes.

+- withdrawal, chronic depression or phobias.

+- overly compliant, passive, undemanding behavior aimed at maintaining a low profile.

+- hostility or aggression.

+- bizarre or unusual sexual behavior or knowledge.

+- detailed and age-inappropriate understanding of sexual behavior.

+- unusually seductive behaviors with peers and adults.

+- excessive masturbation.

+- poor peer relations.

+- reports sexual abuse.

+- threatened by physical contact.

-- pregnancy.
+- suicide attempt.

-- unwilling to change for gym or participate in physical education class. - withdrawal, chronic depression or infantile behavior. - bizarre or unusual sexual behavior or knowledge. - detailed and age-inappropriate understanding of sexual behavior (especially in young children). - unusually seductive behaviors with peers and adults. - poor peer relations. - delinquent or runaway (especially adolescents). - reports sexual abuse. - threatened by physical contact. - suicide attempt (especially in adolescents). - role reversal, overly concerned for siblings. - unexplained money or "gifts". - poor self esteem, self devaluation, lack of confidence. - massive weight change. - complaints of bleeding in the genital area.
+- role reversal, overly concerned for siblings.

+- unexplained money or "gifts".

+- poor self esteem, self devaluation, lack of confidence.

+- regression in developmental milestones, as well as lags in development.

+- sleep disturbances, including severe nightmares.

+- excessive bathing or poor hygiene.

+- drawings with strong, bizarre sexual theme.